guopei/CompactBiPooling/README.md

 This code is revised from [@jnhwkim's](https://github.com/jnhwkim) [Multimodal Compact Bilinear Pooling for Torch7](https://github.com/jnhwkim/cbp).
 The main changes include:

 1. adapt the code with image inputs(4D tensor).
-2. get rid of lib-spectral dependency.
+2. get rid of spectral-lib dependency.
 3. the new package name is **tcbp**(Torch Compact Bilinear Pooling) to avoid confusion.
 4. new tests.